This annual list of the best property management franchises was revised and updated on April 28, 2021.

 Offering a wide variety of services, each of which carries its own fee, results in dozens of income streams beyond the base monthly rental income.
 Franchisees benefit from ongoing marketing support, including traditional, online, and referral marketing.

-Founded by Steve Hart in 2008 and franchising since then, the number of locations has been steadily climbing from just seven in 2009 to the current total of 248 (up by 38 from the previous year’s total), only one of which is company-owned and two of which are located outside the US.
+Founded by Steve Hart in 2008 and franchising since then, the number of locations has been steadily climbing from just 20 in 2011 to the current total of 257 (up from the previously reported total of 248), of which one is company-owned and two are located outside the US.

 3. All County Property Management

 All County Property Management supports residential landlords with a robust menu of services such as rental property evaluation, marketing rental properties, tenant screening, lease execution and enforcement, rent collection, lease renewals, evictions, security deposit administration, property maintenance, property inspections, accounting, and reporting.